patkarlab/nanopore_fusion/README.md

 ## Introduction

 **actrec/nanopore_fusion** is a bioinformatics pipeline for calling fusions from long-read RNA sequencing data.
-The outputs from fusion callers(ctat-lr-fusion, genion, longgf and fusionseeker) are collected in single excel multisheet excel file, along with the coverage information.
-It also collates the fusion caller outputs into a single excel sheet, which can be used asinput for fusviz, which is a web-based RNA/DNA fusion visualization tool.
-Other outputs include a fusion visualization report in html format from ctat-lr-fusion, a read lenth histogram for the fastq inputs and sorted,indexed bam files.
+The outputs from fusion callers (CTAT-LR-fusion, genion, LongGF and FusionSeeker) are collected in single multisheet excel file, along with the coverage in the target regions.
+It also collates the fusion caller outputs into a single excel sheet, which can be used as input for `fusviz`, which is a web-browser app to visualise, interpret and prioritise genomic/transcriptomic structural variations.
+Other outputs include a fusion visualization report in html format from CTAT-LR-fusion, a read length histogram for the fastq inputs and also sorted,indexed bam files.

 ## Usage